NAISMA Weed Free Forage Guidelines

 The U.S. Forest Service, Yellowstone National Park and the Bureau of Land Management have issued policy orders requiring the use of “Certified” Weed Free Forage for use on public lands.
 The North American Weed Free Forage (NAWFF) program was established by the federal agencies as a preventative program to reduce the spread and introduction of new weed infestations on public lands.

 The North American Weed Free Forage certification inspection standards have been accepted as a regional program that includes most states west of the Mississippi and Canadian Provinces.
 The Weed Free Forage program is a voluntary program.
-Forage producers may request their lands to be inspected for the 54 weed species listed as prohibited as well as any other state or local species of concern.
+Forage producers may request their lands to be inspected for the 55 weed species listed as prohibited as well as any other state or local species of concern.
 The species prohibited on the NAWFF list include annuals such as mustards and wild oats.
 Inspection must take place BEFORE the field is cut.
-Please call our office at 754-4521 10 days prior to cutting.
+Please call our office at 754-4521 at least 10 days prior to cutting.

 Individuals wishing to have their fields inspected for Weed Free Certification will be charges a $50.00 inspection/administrative fee per visit regardless of the number of fields or acres inspected for one renter of landowner.
 This fee applies to each cutting or visit regardless of whether or not the field meets minimum certification requirements of the program.
 If only a portion of the field meets certification standards, that portion must represent a minimum of 50% of the total field.